Dgab8898/Project_recommender_system_movie_rating/README.md

 That data used in this project is a subset from open sourced movie lens datasetand contain 20million of movie rating. the record consists of three column(User_id, movie_id, rating).\
 we will train our recommender model using 80% of data and test it on the rest of the 20% user rating.

--import the libraries:\
+- import the libraries:\
   we start jupyter notebook on google colab and import all dependencies and libraties.

- We then load and read teh dataset using pandas library.
+-  We then load and read the dataset using pandas library.
- _ step3:Exploartory analysis
-  wee explore our data

  We cast user id column into categorical, doing this authomatically assigned integer in coding, starting from zero to each user id. then we assinged this code to new column called new user id. we do the same to Movie id.\